 Home Energy

-Weekly Energy Usage Chart

-Energy in Use Now
+Energy Breakdown Screen

-Add Smart Appliances
+Smart Appliances Screen

-Exercise
+Exercise Screen

-Available Exercises
+Add Exercises Screen

 Exercise Run-Through

-Add Exercises

-Robot
+Smart Robot Cozmo

-Ask robot to bring item

 Settings Screen

 Simplicity and consistency were key concepts during the design process.
 For this reason, the screens were designed to convey as much information about the function of the application with as little text as possible.
 As mentioned above large buttons with a 3D effect have been used throughout the application to make it clear what can be pressed.
 Isakovic et al. (2016) utilized a questionnaire to consider some design criteria which included use of buttons which relied on simple images to convey their purpose.
 Our design utilizes these criteria to communicate the functional area on the face of each button.
 Furthermore, Iskovic et al. (2016) chose colours which were muted and restricted the functionality of each screen in their design of an interactive device for older diabetics.
 Our application allows users to personalise the colour scheme.

 The UK Government has provided additional design advice for all services with disabled users (Pun, 2016).
-Their advice suggested screen elements have a large space around them while not crowding interactions; they should utilise consistent layouts.
-This advice has been implemented in our design.
-Consistency is achieved through use of the same basic layout for our screens, with the time shown in the top right corner, a back button if applicable in the lower left corner, settings / edit in the lower right corner and the main features in the middle of the screen.
+Their advice suggested that screen elements have a large space around them while not crowding interactions; they should utilise consistent layouts.
+For our design, consistency is achieved through use of the same basic layout for our screens, with the time shown in the top right corner, a back button if applicable in the lower left corner, settings / edit in the lower right corner and the main features in the middle of the screen.

 Storyboard Design